bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_signals_signals.md

 Please note the notation with respect to the other modules.
 Random variables for time series are accompanied with a time index (e.g. $X[n]$).
 The random processes that generate all these random variables are referred to by a single capital letter $X$.
 Time series sequences of these random variables displayed as random vectors are distinguished by bold capital letters, such as $\bf{X}$.

-<br></br>
-## Correlation in a time series
+## Correlation in time series
-The random signals can be written as random vectors and therefore it is also possible to determine relationships between the individual random variables through its covariance and the correlation.
+The random signals can be written as random vectors and therefore it is also possible to determine relationships between the individual random variables through the covariance and correlation.

-Two different types of relationships should be distinguished between.
-First there is the degree of dependence between individual signal samples, where relationships between the signal samples can be determined.
-These relationships are referred to as the auto-covariance and auto-correlation.
-Secondly there is the degree of dependence between two entire signal sequences, where similarities between the two can be determined.
-These relationships are referred to as the cross-covariance and cross-correlation.

-<br></br>
+We distinguish between auto-correlation and auto-covariance, which describe the degree of dependence of the samples in the same signal, and cross-correlation and cross-covariance, which describe the degree of depence between the samples of two different signals.

 ## Ideal signal statistics
 Given the random variables $X[n]$ and $Y[n]$ corresponding to individual samples of the random processes $X$ and $Y$, the statistical properties can be determined.
 An overview of all statistical properties is given in the following table.
 The random process is referred to by the subscript and the sample(s) at which the property is determined is given in between the square brackets $[\cdot]$.
+Note that for real signals that conjugate (*) can be omitted.

 <table>
     <tr>